wkumari/draft-wkumari-owe/README.md

    Q4: This isn't really opportunistic encryption...
-   A: Perhaps not, but it is has many of the same properties - it is unauthenticated, is mainly designed to deal with passive listeners, doesn't require interaction from the user, etc.  I also wanted to
+   A: Perhaps not, but it is has many of the same properties - it is unauthenticated, is mainly designed to deal with passive listeners,